peter/awesome-type-check/README.md

 * A `validate` function.
 The validate function can either be a predicate that returns `true` or `false` or a function that returns `undefined` or errors.
 If the validate function returns `true` or `undefined` then the data is considered valid and otherwise it is considered invalid.
 Errors are typically an array of [TypeError](#typerror) objects.
 * A JSON schema object that optionally contains a `validate` function

-## Options

-All built-in types take an options argument and the following options are shared across all types:

-* `title` - the name of the type, for documentation purposes
-* `description` - a description of the type, for documentation purposes
-* `isRequired` - used to indicate that the corresponding key in an object is required (equivalent to (`Required`)[#required])

 ## Built-In Types

 * [StringType](#stringtype)